"HyperDB" WordPress plugin for database redundancy and load balancing

 Here too, write and read are effective

-With this setting, only reads will be sent to the slave server.
+With this setting, only read operations will be performed on the slave server.

-Similarly, if you register multiple slave servers, reads will only be sent to the slave servers.
+Similarly, if you register multiple slave servers, read operations will be performed only on the slave servers.

 This is not a problem because the master server has a high write priority.